 - Subway (U-Bahn):

 - You can travel to the Karlsplatz station and walk about 7 minutes from there.
 Subway lines U1 (Red Line), U2 (Purple Line), and U4 (Green Line) stop at this station.
-Exit at the Oper (Opera) exit, and the walk is about 5 minutes.
+Exit at the Oper (Opera) exit.

 - Another option is to take the U3 (Orange Line) and alight at the Stephansplatz station (St. Stephen’s Cathedral), then walk for about 12 minutes through the beautiful streets of the Old Town.